enthought/enable/docs/source/kiva.rst

     gc = GraphicsContext((400, 400), parent=my_qwidget)

-Other Kiva backends have similar methods of creating a graphics context, and each may take somwhat different arguments to the constructor, dpending on the requirements of the backend.
+Other Kiva backends have similar methods of creating a graphics context, and each may take somewhat different arguments to the constructor, depending on the requirements of the backend.

 Once you have a graphics context, you can use it to draw vector graphics.